 - Create small teams for better collaboration and responsibility should be defined clearly for team members with correct empirical measures to instill a greater sense of accountability

 - Definition of Done should be clearly defined for each user story.
 Often development team confuses it with Acceptance criteria

 - Iteration cycle should be defined based upon the average size of user stories rather than picking up a random number

 - Allow team members to present user stories during the demo as it provides greater insight during introspection

 - Teams and not individuals should plan and estimate User Stories and estimations should be done in terms of hours and not days

 - Instead of doing certification based upon feature, expand your bar to the overall experience of client

-- Treat yourself as user or customer of application rather than relying on feedback every time.
+- Treat yourself as a user or customer of application rather than relying on feedback every time.
 It brings best possible recommendations from least possible directions

-Over the years, we have realized that you may have best use cases and the brilliant code, but if process is not optimized, your end product will always fall short.
+Over the years, we have realized that you may have the best use cases and the brilliant code, but if the process is not optimized, your end product will always fall short.
 Applying Agile to your process diligently can bring lots of improvements; however, if your teams are not thinking Agile, your company is still not truly agile.
 Teams and individuals become truly agile when they start adopting uncertainty as an opportunity rather than dismissing it as limitations.